 - However, it was then found that their nesting and reproduction were more successful when synthetic carotenoid (canthaxanthin) was added to their diet.

 The following are some of the major food items that flamingos eat:

 - Red algae

 How Much Flamingos Eat Per Day

-Lesser flamingos consume an estimated amount of 60 grams food (dry weight) per day to fulfil its nutritional requirements.
+- Lesser flamingos consume an estimated amount of 60 grams of food (dry weight) per day to fulfill their nutritional requirements.